bnnm/wwiser/doc/WWISER.md

 - overlapping clips don't apply crossfades
 - generation for unusual cases may fail

+.txtp duplicates are ignored, but note that `.bnk` loading order matters.
+Two banks could contain different names but point to the same .wem, and only the first name is created, so changing the loaded order could (rarely) create different .txtp names.

 ## KNOWN ISSUES
 Bank format may change a bit between major Wwise SDK versions, adding new features